baseonballs/mpower-sitedocs/site-docs/mathematics/elem/core-concepts/functions-graphs/index.md

 2. **Physics**: Functions are used to describe motion, such as speed or distance over time.
 The equation for distance can be modeled as a function of time, indicating how far an object travels at a constant speed.

 3. **Science**: Functions are prevalent in biology and chemistry, where they can describe relationships between variables, such as growth rates or concentrations.

+# **Summary**

+Functions are a vital concept in elementary mathematics, serving as a bridge between abstract numbers and real-world applications.
+By understanding the definition, types, and graphical representations of functions, students gain essential skills for further mathematical study and practical problem-solving.
+The ability to evaluate functions and recognize their applications reinforces the importance of functions in various fields, laying a solid foundation for future mathematical concepts.

+**References**:

+Foundational references that can be used to explore functions in more detail:

+- **Hirsch, R. A., & McEwen, J. (2005).** *Algebra and Trigonometry*.
+5th Edition.
+Pearson.
+- **Blitzer, R. (2014).** *Algebra and Trigonometry*.
+6th Edition.
+Pearson.
+- **Stitz, S., & Zeager, M. (2016).** *Precalculus*.
+Available at: [OpenStax](https://openstax.org/books/precalculus/pages/1-introduction).